-FORM 10-Q (Mark one) ☑ Quarterly Report Pursuant to Section 13 3 or 15(d) of the Securities Exchange Act of 193 4 For the quarterly period ended June 29, 2008 or ☐ Transition Report Pursuant to Section 1 For the transition period from to 3 or 15(d) of the Securities Exchange Act of 193 34 • , Commission file number 333-126019-09 Delaware (Exact name of Registrant as specified in its charter) 83- -0406195 (State or other jurisdiction of incorporation or organization) Identi S. Employer ification No.) c/o MagnaChip Semiconductor S.A 74, rue de Merl, B.P.
-709, L-2017 Luxembourg, Grand Duchy of Luxemb (Address of principal executive offices) oourg Not A Applicable Zip Code) Registrant's telephone number, including area code: (352) 45-62-62 as filed all reports required to be filed by Section 13 or 15(d) or that the registrant was required to file such reports) and (2) has 34 rge accelerated filer, an accelerated filer, a non accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excl ee Large accelerated filer \Box Accelerated filer Non-accelerated filer $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ eporting company) Smaller reporting company Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 1, 2008, the registrant had 52,923,482. .797 of the registrant's common units outstanding.
+FORM 10-Q

+(Mark one)

+Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

+For the quarterly period ended September 28, 2008

+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from \\\\\ to \\\\

+Commission file number 333-126019-09

+MAGNACHIP SEMICONDUCTOR LLC

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+c/o MagnaChip Semiconductor S.A.
+74, rue de Merl, B.P.
+709, L-2017 Luxembourg, Grand Duchy of Luxembourg (Address of principal executive offices) 83-0406195 (I.R.S.
+Employer Identification No.)

+Not Applicable (Zip Code)

+Registrant's telephone number, including area code: (352) 45-62-62

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □

+Non-accelerated filer ☑

+Non-accelerated filer ☑

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ □

+As of September 28, 2008, the registrant had 52,923,482.797 of the registrant's common units outstanding.

-$\begin{tabular}{ll} MagnaChip Semiconductor LLC and Subsidiaries \\ TABLE OF CONTENTS \end{tabular}$
+MagnaChip Semiconductor LLC and Subsidiaries TABLE OF CONTENTS

-Page No.

-PART I FINA NCIAL INFORMATION 3
+PART I FINA NCIAL INFORMATION Page No. 3

 Item 1.
 Financial Statements (Unaudited) 3

 Condensed Consolidated Statements of Operations 3

 Condensed Consolidated Balance Sheets 4

 Condensed Consolidated Statements of Changes in Unitholders' Equity 5

 Condensed Consolidated Statements of Cash Flows 7

 Notes to Condensed Consolidated Financial Statements 8

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 27
+Management's Discussion and Analysis of Financial Condition and Results of Operations 28

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 41

 Item 4T.
-Controls and Procedures 41
+Controls and Procedures 42

-PART II OTHI ER INFORMATION 42
+PART II OTH ER INFORMATION 43

 Item 1A.
-Risk Factors 42
+Risk Factors 43

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 50

 Item 6.
-Exhibits 50

-SIGNATURES 51
+Exhibits 51

+SIGNATURE S 52